axioned/handbook/src/content/docs/Processes/Testing/overview.md

 ### Functionality Testing

-**When to perform:** Once all the modules have been unit tested, integrated and smoke testing has been given a “pass”.
+**When to perform:** Once all the modules have been unit tested, integrated and smoke testing has been given a "pass".

 **Scope:** To fully test the Site/App against the scope of work/ticket/task.

 **Methods Used:** Various inputs will be entered to validate the output - positive inputs and negative inputs.
 Edge testing inclusive.
-See also “Testing Prompters: Functionality Testing”, below.
+See also "Testing Prompters: Functionality Testing", below.

 ### UI (User Interface) Testing

-**When to perform:** Once smoke testing has been given a “pass” and is carried out in parallel with the functionality testing.
+**When to perform:** Once smoke testing has been given a "pass" and is carried out in parallel with the functionality testing.

 **Purpose:** To verify that there are no UI errors in comparison with what the team imagined the UI would look/feel like (design files).

 **Methods Used:** Switching back and forth between the design files given (and/or existing Live UI experience to reference).
-See also “Testing Prompters: UI Testing”, below.
+See also "Testing Prompters: UI Testing", below.

 ### Compatibility (Responsive) Testing